linkchecker/linkchecker/doc/development.md

 Release process
 ---------------

-1. check whether updated translations need committing (`make locale; make -C doc locale; make -C doc man`)
+1. check whether updated man pages and translations need committing (`make locale; make -C doc locale; make -C doc man`) if so create a pull request using the GitHub workflow:
+   "Create a branch with updated man pages and application translations"

 2. edit `changelog.txt` and `upgrading.txt`, and if applicable the
    copyright dates in `linkcheck/configuration/__init__.py`